gperreymond/osmo-coding-challenge/README.md

 ## Achievements

 __RethinkDB__ is a powerfull database for map reducers, aggregate data, etc.
-For the test I used this one, at the moment I look closely __Couchbase__.
+For the test I used this one, but I look closely __Couchbase__ to replace it.

 #### “Veteran” Award
 A user receives this for playing more than 1000 games in their lifetime.